jeferson-sb/portfolio/content/articles/writing-smooth-css-transitions.md

 That's all for today, but you don't have to stop here!
 I hope you've found this post inspiring to build more _whimsical_ experiences.

-Let your criativity shine! 💫
+Let your creativity shine! 💫